 The detailed abundance of paint and fecund imagery have something in common with the obssessiveness and at times disturbing subject matter of outsider art, but the deliberate beauty of Barton's work beguiles more than it unsettles.
 We too are lead into this realm of multi-breasted hermaphrodites, glittering birds and richly furred animals, a place which seems to have its own visual and sexual logic.
 The decadence of these images also recalls the work of late 19th and early 20th century symbolists, an art movement in which colour and paint existed as much for their own glittering, decaying effects as for what they could represent.

-'Latest Contempo purchase for the Gallery' by Wayne Tunnicliffe, pg.12-13, Look Sep 2010, Sep 2010, 12-13 (colour illus.).
+Wayne Tunnicliffe, Look, 'Latest Contempo purchase for the Gallery', pg.12-13, Sydney, Sep 2010, 12-13 (colour illus.).